Bundoran: Coastal walks

 The Promenade to Tullan Strand Starting at Bundoran Bridge and looking out towards the sea is Cladach Leathan (the broad beach) on which lies Bill Ireland's Stone, named after the rescue of a shipwrecked sailor.
 Beyond it is the surf break of The Peak.
 At the end of the Promenade is Carraig na nÉan (the rock of the birds).
 The pump house that overlooks the bay was built by local landlords the Hamiltons in 1861.
 Close by is Carraig a Choiscéim (the rock of the step).
 Next to it is Poll Uain (Lambs' Hole) which is also known as the Horse Pool.
 The Thrupenny Pool was named after the price of admission (3d. in pre-decimal currency).
 The main beach is called Trá na Draina (the strand of the strong) where according to legend the giant Culina wrestled with his son, both unaware of each other's identity.
 The small stream that enters the sea on the beach is Sruthán na Cúil Fhinne (the rivulet of the fair girl).
 The coral and brachiopod fossils embedded in the rocks of Rougey are over 300 million years old.
 At the tip of Rougey is Aughrus (the peninsula of the steeds), where the warhorses of Conall Gulbán and the O‘Donnells grazed.
 Passing by the golf links is Pól Uaine and Pól Tóbí, both fishing spots.
 Next is the ‘Puffing Hole’.
 Below is Tullan Strand, where the first inhabitants of the area used flint from the rocks to make tools.

 Fairy bridges & wishing chair

 The Fairy Bridges and Wishing Chair are located on the Roguey Walk near Tullan Strand in the town.
 This natural sea arch bridge was said to be Bundoran's first tourism attraction when the town became popular in the late 1700s.
-It features in a painting by artist Helen Allingham and in 2020 won a TripAdvisor Travellers Choice award placing it in the top 10 attractions on the review site across the globe.
+It features in a painting by artist Helen Allingham and in 2020 won a TripAdvisor Travellers Choice award placing it in the top 10% of attractions on the review site across the globe.